jcolag/entropy-arbitrage/2026-01-01-insurrection-1.md

  > **PICARD**: Who the Hell are we to determine the next course of evolution for these people?

 Doesn't he do exactly that whenever he insists that the Prime Directive forbids him from saving lives?
-I realize that this gets into [Trolley Problem](https://en.wikipedia.org/wiki/Trolley_problem) territory (and the anti-abortion nonsense that embraced it for a long time), but *Homeward* did start with him planning to watch and record the violent death of an entire civilization, which feels a heck of a lot like making such a determination.
+I realize that this gets into {% wiki Trolley_problem|Trolley Problem|en %} territory (and the anti-abortion nonsense that embraced it for a long time), but *Homeward* did start with him planning to watch and record the violent death of an entire civilization, which feels a heck of a lot like making such a determination.

  > **PICARD**: Our partners are nothing more than petty thugs.